greyarea01/SHAREing-DRI.github.io/_pages/about.md

 accelerated research computing environments.
 A close collaboration with national, European and international initiatives will strengthen its impact and branding and establish the UK as showcase of the benefits of using a holistic approach to creating a national DRI, where RTPs partner with academics to dev-op the most challenging simulation-, throughput- or AI-workloads.

+This work was supported by the Engineering and Physical Sciences Research Council [grant number t.b.c.] and the Science and Technology Facilities Council [grant number UKRI/ST/B000293/1].
+The underlying projects SHAREing (Skills Hub for Accelerated Research Environments Inspiring the Next Generation) and HAI-End are part of the cross-UKRI Digital Research Infrastructure initiative.